The average press release gets ignored by 99% of journalists.

 “What are some common angles journalists adopt when covering my competition?
 What can I do to set myself apart and capture their attention?”

-Your goal should be to do something that is different from the norm:
+Your goal should be to do something different from the norm:

 For example, lots of startups interview other business owners and host podcasts.

 But Gusto did something different.
-Instead of conducting regular media interview, its founders went on a 3,000 mile road trip where they met and talked to actual small businesses.
+Instead of conducting regular media interviews, its founders went on a 3,000-mile road trip where they met and talked to actual small businesses.

 As far as PR stunts go, this one was fairly tame and easy to pull off.
-Yet, it attracted major attention from the press simply because of how unique it was for its industry.
+Yet, it attracted major attention from the press simply because it was unique for its industry.

 Daney Parker of PRMoment has a great article on creating a PR stunt.
 Her advice: effective PR stunts are visual, clever, and reactive.